Work From Home Policy: A Definitive Guide For Managers

 Your employees are saving up a significant amount of time on commuting to the office and they would want to make the best use of the time.
 It is a great time to learn something new and managers can play their part in encouraging that.
 Today, most employees want to get trained on the skills of tomorrow, especially courses like AI, Machine Learning & Data Analytics are top-rated across industries.
 You can offer an e-learning course of their choice from the plethora of online courses that are available in the market.
 You may also encourage non-work related courses such as painting, cooking classes, self-defence classes and so on.

 Provide support for equipment and other necessities:

 If you want your employees to deliver the best, you must equip them with the best tools and technologies.
-Modern offices are generally equipped with state-of-art technologies but when your people are not working from office this can become a challenge.
+Modern offices are generally equipped with state-of-art technologies but when your people are not working from an office, this can become a challenge.
 It becomes a massive hurdle in their productivity.
-You must look into this crucial aspects and provide employees with equipments that they can carry home.
-If buying laptops in bulk is not feasible at the moment, make sure offer them financial assistance like bearing broadband costs.
+You must look into these crucial aspects and provide employees with equipment that they can carry home.
+If buying laptops in bulk is not feasible at the moment, make sure to offer them financial assistance like bearing broadband costs.